jeremylgrice/avwc/_posts/fun-features-in-javascript.md

 1. Without curly braces:
    `(params) => expression`
    The expression is evaluated and returned automatically (no `return` needed).
-Parentheses can be omitted if there’s only one parameter.
+Parentheses can be omitted if there's only one parameter.

 2. With curly braces:
    `(params) => { code here }`
-   You can write multiple statements, but you’ll need an explicit `return`.
+   You can write multiple statements, but you'll need an explicit `return`.

 > An arrow function expression is a compact alternative to a traditional function expression, with some semantic differences and limitations.
 > [Arrow functions – MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions)